 The beaches of Plougasnou enclose the eastern side of Morlaix Bay; here you are in the area known as Trégor Finistérien.
 There are 8 beaches to enjoy between Plougasnou and Saint-Jean-du-Doigt.

 Plage de Térénez

 - sand and pebbles

 - FREE parking

 Appreciated by the locals, exposed to the south, these superb and peaceful coves of sand bordered by the coastal path.
 Parking 200 meters away.
 Access possible by the coastal path from Térénez and Saint-Samson.

 Plage de Primel

-Long sandy beach, ideal for families, animations in summer, restaurants, surf and paddle.
+Long sandy beach, ideal for families (lifeguard in july and august), animations in summer, restaurants, surf and paddle.